Esiravegna/pipotter/wand/spell_net2/README.md

 Just a very simple EfficientNetB0 that reads the wand movements.

-Please do refer to the corpus_generator.
+Please do refer to the corpus_generator for how to build the corpus.
 For training, resort to  [TFLite Model Maker Docker Image](https://www.data-mining.co.nz/news/2021-10-06-tflite-model-maker/)

 ## Usage